-There is a formal complaints procedure within the Methodist Church, which allows issues to be raised about actions or behaviour by a member or officer of the Church.
+There is a formal complaints procedure within the Methodist Church, which allows concerns to be raised about actions or behaviour by a member or officer of the Church.
 In addition, employed staff will be subject to relevant contractual procedures.
 All complaints will be responded to with care, diligence and impartiality.
-The provisions of Part 11 of the Constitutional Practice and Discipline of the Methodist Church will be followed.

 A complaint should be addressed to the superintendent minister, the Revd.
 Karen George.
-If a complaint is made to another person it should be referred to them.
+If a complaint is made to another person it should be referred to the superintendent.
 Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint has been made, in an attempt to resolve it.
 If the complaint is against the superintendent, it should be sent to the District Chair, the Revd.
-Nigel Cowgill at 99 Brunswick Quay, Surrey Quays, London SE 16 7PX
+Nigel Cowgill.

-Safeguarding officers must be informed of any complaint or issue relating to the potential abuse of children or adults who may be vulnerable.
+Safeguarding officers must be informed of any complaint or issue relating to the potential abuse of children, young people or adults who may be vulnerable.
 They will support prompt action to respond to the circumstances of any safeguarding concern, whether or not any party involved wishes to make a formal complaint through the Methodist Church.